edgio-docs/edgio-docs/src/pages/guides/react-storefront.md

 title: React Storefront
 ---

 [React Storefront](https://docs.reactstorefront.io) helps developers build sub-second e-commerce progressive web apps in record time.
-This guide shows you how to deploy a React Storefront application on the {{ COMPANY_NAME }} {{ PRODUCT }} platform.
+This guide shows you how to deploy a React Storefront application on the {{ PRODUCT }} platform.

 {{ SIGN_UP }}